FunGeST/Palimpsest/README.md

 Dependencies
 ========
-Recommended to install R package "bedr" in order to perform structural variant signature analysis.
-The bedr API gives access to "BEDTools" as well as offers additional utilities for genomic regions processing.
+The R package "bedr" is required to perform structural variant signature analysis.
+The bedr API gives access to "BEDTools" and offers additional utilities for genomic region processing.
 To gain the functionality of bedr package you will need to have the [BEDTools](http://bedtools.readthedocs.io/en/latest/content/installation.html) program installed and in your default PATH.

 Input files
 ========
-The input to Palimpsest are two main files -- one for **mutational catalogue** data and one for **copy number information** and a thrid supplementary file with **sample annotation** for gender and tumor purity.
+Palimpsest requires 3 mandatory input files -- a **mutational catalogue** file (mut_data) describing somatic mutations in the tumor series, a **copy number alteration** file (cna_data) providing genome-wide absolute copy number estimates, and a minimal **sample annotation** file (annot_data) indicating gender and tumor purity.

 **The input files should have the following columns (the header is required, but the order of the columns can change).
-For proper format, please refer the example files provided with the package.**
+Example input files are provided with the package.**

-`1]. mut_data`: __simple somatic substitutions data__
+`1]. mut_data`: __somatic mutation data__

 * `Sample`: Sample identifier.
 Any alphanumeric string.
 * `Type`: Mutation type [SNV/Indel].